Feature #4132

 But there is some combinatory logic going on which we might need to revisit; but nothing a bit of sed couldn't solve, IIRC

-#2 Updated by osmith 10 months ago
+Updated by osmith almost 4 years ago

 I've briefly evaluated if I could use this for the IMSI pseudonymization draft spec.
 The tool converts to pdf remarkably fast, but I could not find integration for message sequence charts (msc).
 It seems that we would need to add a plugin, which detects the msc block and calls mscgen first, and then load it with the -r command line option.
 This seems feasible, but it's nothing I should be spending time on now.